python/devguide/core-developers/experts.rst

 Documentation translations
 ==========================

-Translations fall under the aegis of the
+Translations are within the charter of
 `Editorial Board <https://python.github.io/editorial-board/>`_.
 For a list of translations and their coordinators, see :ref:`this table of translations <translation-coordinators>`.